How to install Magento 2

 New Email: Enter the admin’s email address

 Confirm Password: Enter confirm password and should match with password field

-Go to next step and click on install now button.
+Go to the next step and click on the install now button.